tzhouhc/dotfiles/.dotfiles/README.md

 In the `config` file in the bare repo dir, ensure that the submodule has `ignore = all`.
 This makes it so that git does not care about the versioning of the submodule.

+This should be handled by default via the reference git config file.

 ## Remote Branch Issue